alexa-labs/skill-workshop-smart-city/Module 6 - Add AMAZON.Repeat built-in Intent/README.md

 6. Your skill should now repeat the last response

 ### Congratulations!
 You have finished Modules 1-6!
-How about some Extra Credits eh?
+How about some Extra Credit eh?
 See below.

 ---